Entropy (order and disorder): Adiabatic demagnetization

 The "disorder" and hence the entropy associated with the change in the atomic alignments has clearly increased.
 In terms of energy flow, the movement from a magnetically aligned state requires energy from the thermal motion of the molecules, converting thermal energy into magnetic energy.
 Yet, according to the second law of thermodynamics, because no heat can enter or leave the container, due to its adiabatic insulation, the system should exhibit no change in entropy, i.e. ΔS = 0.
 The increase in disorder, however, associated with the randomizing directions of the atomic magnets represents an entropy increase?
 To compensate for this, the disorder (entropy) associated with the temperature of the specimen must decrease by the same amount.
 The temperature thus falls as a result of this process of thermal energy being converted into magnetic energy.
 If the magnetic field is then increased, the temperature rises and the magnetic salt has to be cooled again using a cold material such as liquid helium.

 Difficulties with the term "disorder"

 In recent years the long-standing use of term "disorder" to discuss entropy has met with some criticism.
 Critics of the terminology state that entropy is not a measure of 'disorder' or 'chaos', but rather a measure of energy's diffusion or dispersal to more microstates.
 Shannon's use of the term 'entropy' in information theory refers to the most compressed, or least dispersed, amount of code needed to encompass the content of a signal.

+There exists a certain amount of confusion between the terms "entropy" and "Kolmogorov complexity".
+Simply put, Kolmogorov complexity is the minimum number of bits needed in a computer code to express the state of a particular system completely while entropy refers to a complete collection of possible system configurations and their respective probabilities.
+Kolmogorov complexity is a measure of disorder, entropy may not be.

+For example, a crystal has low entropy - the number of states available to it is relatively small.
+To describe a particular crystal only requires a small algorithm due to its regularity, (order), so its Kolmogorov complexity is also rather low.
+On the other hand, a container of gas has very high Kolmogorov complexity: The optimum algorithm might well be simply a list of the states of each individual gas particle.
+It is very "disordered".
+However, if these states are fully known, the information entropy and therefore the thermodynamic entropy is zero.